apace100/origins-docs/docs/types/power_types/climbing.md

     }
 }
 ```

-This power allows players to climb in cobwebs, and also hold onto them by sneaking.
+This example will allow the entity to climb in cobwebs and hold onto them by sneaking.